 materials adoptions by the following deadlines:

-Winter Last Week of September Spring Last Week of October Summer Third Week of February Fall Friday Before Spring Break
+Winter Last Week of September Spring Second Week of November Summer First Week of March Fall Third Week of April

 This allows our staff time to research your titles, seek as many used copies as possible (first and foremost from our students), and to work with publishers and suppliers to resolve out-of-stock situations or other problems.